fibo/i-am-not-a-robot/README.md

 ## Features

+Why not reCAPTCHA?
+Cause then you should deal with its *Terms of Service* and *Privacy Policy*: this is the **main feature**.

 I would like to achieve the following features:

+* more games: a bot can play one game, its intelligence is not multi purpouse.
 * customization: cause it is fun to have your own anti spam system.
 * accessibility: it would be really sad if some human would be considered a robot.